Board of Trustees

 Jean Matthews (Chair)

-Jean retired from Natural Resources Wales in 2017 but has retained a role with the Eurobats’ Advisory Committee and also sits on the Natural England Bat Expert Panel.
-She was also the North Wales Bat Groups’ delegate to BCT Forum for several years.
+Jean retired from Natural Resources Wales in 2017 and worked part-time in ecological consultancy until 2023.
+She has retained a role with the Eurobats’ Advisory Committee and was a member of the Natural England Bat Expert Panel.
+She is Chair of the Gwynedd Bat Group.

 Steve Roe (Vice Chair)